tsgates/arch-wiki-markdown/wiki/Mutt.md

     set my_pw_personal = ****
     set my_pw_work = ****

-Note:Remember that user defined variables must start with my
+Note:Remember that user defined variables must start with my_

 Now encrypt the file:

-    gpg -e -r <your-name> ~/.my-pwds
+    gpg -e -r 'your-name' ~/.my-pwds

-Note that <your-name> must match the one you provided at the gpg --gen-key step.
+Note that 'your-name' must match the one you provided at the gpg --gen-key step.
 Now you can wipe your file containing your passwords in clear:

     shred -xu ~/.my-pwds

-Back to your account dedicated files, e.g. .mutt/personal_config:
+Back to your account dedicated files, e.g. .mutt/muttrc:

     set imap_pass=$my_pw_personal
     # Every time the password is needed, use $my_pw_personal variable.

 And in your .muttrc, before you source any account dedicated file:

-    source "gpg2 -dq ~/.my-pwds.gpg |"
+    source "gpg2 -dq $HOME/.my-pwds.gpg |"

+Note:At the end of the line above, there is no space between the pipe and the double quote.

 -   The -q parameter makes gpg2 quiet which prevents gpg2 output messing with Mutt interface.